 Many people burn something with which they made the pilgrimage to sanction the passage to a new, purified life.

-Or leave – as in our case – everything they do not want to bring back to their “new life” after the Path under the Celtic cross, leaving them to the wind and the sea.
-Going down to the beach you have to pick up a shell, but it has to be given only to those who intend to undertake one of the paths.
+Or they leave-as in our case-everything they do not want to bring back in their “new life” after the Camino under the Celtic cross abandoning them to the wind and the sea.

 So I first left the stone that I had picked up in Santiago and I don’t hide the fact that I cried leaving my stick at the foot of the cross, a support in my 180 km of pilgrimage.